 Lastly, you want to embed a Google map from the location to the practice address.
 Here is an excellent location page for a pediatric dentist.
 Check out the embed map at the bottom of the page with walking directions from the nature preserve to the dental practice!

 5.)
 Post Content To Your GMB Account

 Not only do the posts add additional imagery and content to your knowledge graph, but you also can link from the post to your website, your GMB website, directory listings, and other online assets.
 Posts help Google to see the relevance between your website and your GMB listing.
-A part of great SEO for dental practices is optimizing your GMB page.
+A part of effective local search for dental practices is optimizing your GMB page.

 One suggestion to strengthen the relevance of your GMB account so that it ranks higher in local SEO would be to post your location pages in your GMB account.
 Here is an example of a location page assigned to the doctor’s Google My Business account.